North Texas picks up commitment from Coffeyville Community College guard Tylor Perry

 Especially not now after two successful seasons at Coffeyville helped Perry develop into one of the top junior college point guards in the country.

-Perry was a first-team East Division selection in the Kansas community college conference this season.
+Perry was a first-team East Division selection in the Kansas Jayhawk Community College Conference this season.
 He is averaging 17.9 points, 2.5 assists and 2.6 rebounds per game.
-He has helped guide Coffeyville to the NJCAA national tournament, where the Red Ravens will play Southwest Tennessee at 4:30 p.m. on Monday at Hutchinson Sports Arena in Hutchinson, Kan.
+He has helped guide Coffeyville to the NJCAA national tournament, where the Red Ravens were set to play Southwest Tennessee on Monday at Hutchinson Sports Arena in Hutchinson, Kansas.

 Coffeyville is the No. 10 seed in the national tournament.

 UNT has been recruiting Perry for the last few weeks as it looks to reload following the best season in program history.
-The Mean Green won the Conference USA tournament and earned their first NCAA tournament bid since 2010.
+The Mean Green won the Conference USA tournament and earned their first NCAA tournament bid since 2010 this spring.

 UNT’s starting point guard declared for the NBA draft.
 UNT coach Grant McCasland and assistant coach Matt Braeuer emphasized to Perry that he didn’t have to take Hamlet’s place in terms of production.